Dr.Colleen Koch with

-In 2013, Dr. Colleen went back to school again.
+In 2013, Dr. Colleen pursued a residency in Veterinary Behavior.
 She completed her residency in private practice training for the American College of Veterinary Behaviorists in 2016.
-Dr. Colleen has always had a passion for training and working with animals that are described as "difficult."
+Dr. Colleen has always had a passion for training and working with animals that are described as difficult, stubborn, aggressive, fearful, and a host of other names.
 She enjoys working with animals to restore the human animal bond and improve inter-species communication.
 Dr. Colleen is also a behavior consultant for the Mizzou Animal Behavior Clinic at the University of Missouri College of Veterinary Medicine, located at the Mizzou Animal Veterinary Health Center in Wentzville, MO.

 Dr.Colleen met Dr Joe at the University of IL and they married in 1988.
 They have two beautiful and intelligent daughters.